Land Surveying and Geomatics

 All surveyor-specific courses can be completed for the two-year degree.

-An on-line certificate program allows students who are already working as survey interns to complete the necessary computation/calculation, error analysis, and math and ethics coursework to enable them to take and successfully pass the state’s Professional Surveyor Exam.
+An on-line certificate program allows students who are already working as survey interns to complete the necessary computation/calculation, error analysis, and math and ethics coursework to enable them to take and successfully pass the state’s Professional Surveyor Exam (progressive work experience in land surveying and geomantics is an additional requirement for examination eligibility).

 Land Surveying and Geomatics students will:

-- Use the components and use of Global Positioning Systems (GPS) and Geographical Information Systems (GIS) and be able to gather and analyze data from these systems;
+- Use the components of Global Positioning Systems (GPS) and Geographical Information Systems (GIS) and be able to gather and analyze data from these systems;

 - Develop spreadsheets and utilize other relevant computer programs (CAD and industry specific software programs) to provide accurate surveying analytics;